pitt-cdm/2019spring/schedule.md

 <!--
 * Ben: pre-load the pitch websites.
 * everyone gets 3 minutes to summarize, 10 minutes to vote
 * If we run out of time, you can vote online.
-I'll sort the groups for Thursday -->
+I'll sort the groups for Tuesday -->

 For next time:

 * If we ran out of time for the vote, vote as soon as you can!
 * I'll compile all the preferences into groups
 * Review the pitch websites for your top four pitches, and think about what roles you might want to play, depending on the group you end up in.
 * Read *Writer/Designer* chapter 5, on "Conceptualizing and Collaborating," and pay particular attention to the team contract – you'll be writing one next class.